deepennyway/weavers-almanac/src/appendix/forest-of-fragments.md

 _But worry not, for all’s not lost.
 It’s there among the morning frost._

-_Light pierces a green canopy, a forest' made of pine._
+_Light pierces a green canopy, a forest made of pine._

-_And there it is, a glimmer, coloured glass with fragments sharp that shine._
+_And there it is, a glimmer, coloured [#Lexi: Unexpected non-American spelling.
+Normalize to American English?] glass with fragments sharp that shine._

-_They hold within a memory - something to recall._
+_They hold within a memory—something to recall._

 _Though beware.
 Where there is light there’s also shadow, a nightmare and a fall._